cyfronet-fid/sat4envi/README.md

 In case of changes in `docker-compose.yml` to remove the database volume it is necessary to issue `docker volume rm <volume name>`.
 `docker volume ls` lists volumes.

+If a backend Dockerfile is updated, then you have to rebuild the image.
+You can do it by running `docker-compose build`, it will try to rebuild the linked Dockerfiles.
+The Dockerfile may be updated in cases such as updating java version.

 #### <a id="backend-running-unit-tests"></a> Running unit tests

 You will need the test db up and running: `docker-compose up db-test`.